striblab/20200622-cvnormal/README.md

-# 20200430 Actblue
+# 20200622 CV Normal

-Analysis of ActBlue filings from Minnesota
+Analysis of how things are normalizing amid COVID-19 in Minnesota

 ## Data